-No ordinance shall be passed by the council at any time other than at a regular meeting, or until its publication at least once in the official newspaper of the city at least three days before its final passage.
+No ordinance shall be passed by the council at any time other than at a regular meeting, or and until its publication (or a summary thereof with notification that the full text is available on the City's website and at the City Clerk's office) at least once in the official newspaper of the city at least three days before its final passage.

-Except an ordinance calling or otherwise relating to an election, no ordinance passed by the council of the city of Porterville, except when otherwise specially required by the laws of the state, and except an ordinance for the immediate preservation of the public peace, health or safety, which contains a declaration of, and the facts constituting its urgency and is passed by a four-fifths ($^4/5$) vote of the council, and no ordinance granting a franchise, shall go into effect before thirty (30) days from its final passage.
+Except an ordinance calling or otherwise relating to an election, no ordinance passed by the council of the City of Porterville, except when otherwise specially required by the laws of the state, and except an ordinance for the immediate preservation of the public peace, health or safety, which contains a declaration of, and the facts constituting its urgency and is passed by a four-fifths (4/5) vote of the council, and no ordinance granting a franchise, shall go into effect before thirty (30) days from its final passage.

-Except as otherwise provided by general law, or this charter, no action providing for the granting of any franchise, or for the establishing or changing fire zones, or for the imposing of any penalty, shall be taken except by ordinance.
-(3 -8-1983)
+Except as otherwise provided by general law, or this Charter, no action providing for the granting of any franchise, or for the establishing or changing fire zones, or for the imposing establishing of any penalty, shall be taken except by ordinance.